CyberGhost is a Romanian and German-based privacy giant which provides comprehensive VPN services for 38 million users.

 Torrents are allowed on most servers, and the company has apps for Windows, Mac, iOS, Android and more.

 CyberGhost VPN supports connecting up to seven devices simultaneously.
 That's better than many (even the premium ExpressVPN only supports five), but keep in mind that these must be specific devices.
 Connect from a phone, or a games console, or a smart TV, just once, and that's one of your slots used up.
 If you run out of slots, you can log out of individual devices (opens in new tab), but that quickly becomes annoying.
 (Though not as annoying as KeepSolid VPN Unlimited, where you can only free up one device slot per week.)

 - Want to try CyberGhost?
 Check out the website here (opens in new tab)

 Elsewhere, a web knowledgebase is available if needed, while chat and email support is on hand to help you through any particularly tricky situations.

 Optional extras include dedicated IPs.
-Sign up for this for an extra $5 billed monthly ($4.75 on the six-month plan, $4 if you sign up for two years) and you'll get the same IP address, unique to you, every time you log on to the service.
+Sign up for this for an extra $5 billed monthly ($4.25 on the annual plan, $3.75 if you sign up for three years) and you'll get the same IP address, unique to you, every time you log on to the service.